 - Add all frozen banana slices to your blender.

-- Use the leftover sauce to drizzle the scoops after serving.
+- Blend them quickly, just until they are combined.
+You will get a lovely caramel-colored and flavored, nice cream.
+Use the leftover sauce to drizzle the scoops after serving.

 - Why overripe bananas? – Not to get too scientifical, but the unripe bananas have 70-80% starch content.
-As the fruit ripens the starch turns to sugar.
+As the fruit ripens, the starch turns to sugar.
 This means overripe bananas are the sweetest and softest.
-If it is not ripe enough, the starch content is much higher, so they are not as sweet.
-If you use the sweetest overripe ones, you will have a truly sweet banana nice cream even without the caramel sauce.
+The starch content is much higher if it is not ripe enough, so they are not as sweet.
+If you use the sweetest overripe, you will have a sweet banana nice cream even without the caramel sauce.

-- All ingredients must be cold – I cannot emphasize enough that all nice cream recipes, not just this one, will melt quicker than regular dairy-free ice creams.
-You need to make sure the caramel is as cold as possible and the bananas are completely frozen.
-You also need to work quickly so you can enjoy it before it melts.
+- All ingredients must be cold – I cannot emphasize enough that all nice cream recipes, not just this, will melt quicker than regular dairy-free ice creams.
+You need to ensure the caramel is as cold as possible and the bananas are completely frozen.
+You also need to work quickly to enjoy it before it melts.

 - Nice cream is only ONE ingredient – You don’t need to add any other liquid ingredient.
 I saw recipes calling for maple syrup or almond milk.
 They are not necessary at all.
 You will have the perfect texture with just bananas.
 And the caramel sauce is sweet enough to make it a real treat.

-- It is a super dark vegan caramel sauce – Coconut sugar is dark sugar.
+- It is a super dark caramel sauce – Coconut sugar is dark sugar.
 Therefore, the sauce will be quite dark as well.
-Don’t worry, it doesn’t mean burnt.
+Don’t worry.
+It doesn’t mean burnt.
 It means that the sauce has a rich, intense caramel aroma.

 The nice cream base is the perfect start to come up with different flavor variations.
 You can serve this caramel nice cream recipe in bowls right out of the blender container and drizzle it with the leftover caramel sauce.
 Then add one or more of the below toppings: